Maria de Lourdes Pintasilgo: Early career

-Prime Minister and after
+Tenure as Prime Minister and later career

 In 1979 she was called on by General António Ramalho Eanes, the president of Portugal, to become prime minister.
 Pintasilgo was sworn in as the Prime Minister of the Portuguese caretaker government on 1 August 1979 with the term of three months in office.
 During her time in office she pushed to modernize the out-dated social welfare system.
 She left her mark by making social security universal and improving health care, education, and labor legislation in Portugal.

 She contributed the piece "Daring to be different" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.

 Pintasilgo was the first woman to run for president in 1986.
 She ran as an independent and received 7% of the votes.
 The following year she was elected to the European Parliament as a member of the Socialist Party which she held until 1989.

 From 1992 and for almost a decade, she chaired the Independent Commission for Population and Quality of Life - ICPQL.
 Hosted by the United Nations Educational, Scientific and Cultural Organization, UNESCO, in Paris, the international Commission was established by a coalition of governments and global Foundations in order to make recommendations to be presented to the UN system and donors community.
 In her statement at the Cairo UN International Conference on Population and Development on Sept, 7, 1994, Maria de Lourdes Pintasilgo explained, "The ultimate goal of Population and Development is to accord an improved quality of life to the people of the world.
 Not only to count people but to ensure that people count in Development".
 The commission's report was published in 1996 under the title: "Caring for the Future, Making the Next Decades Provide a Life Worth Living", edited by Oxford University Press.

 Maria de Lourdes Pintasilgo died of cardiac arrest at her home in Lisbon on 10 July 2004, aged 74.
 She was buried in Prazeres Cemetery, in Lisbon.